-PC⁴ is a multi-institutional collaboration committed to investigation through transparent sharing of data.
+PC⁴ is a multi-institutional collaboration committed to discovery through transparent sharing of data.
 PC⁴ will provide member institutions with high-quality outcome data to benchmark performance and to identify opportunities for local quality improvement initiatives.

 Cross Boundary Partnerships

-We will partner with professional organizations across geographic and subspecialty boundaries to integrate with existing databases and harmonize our common efforts.
+We will partner with professional organizations and other quality collaboratives across geographic and subspecialty boundaries to integrate with existing databases and harmonize our common efforts.

-We seek to advance pediatric cardiac intensive care medicine through critical evaluation of data, identification of evidence-based practices, and public dissemination of this information
+We seek to advance pediatric cardiac intensive care medicine through high-impact science, collaborative learning, identification of evidence-based best practices, and public dissemination of this information.

-The Pediatric Cardiac Critical Care Consortium (PC⁴) will be an international leader in the effort to improve care to critically ill patients with pediatric and congenital heart disease.
+The Pediatric Cardiac Critical Care Consortium (PC⁴) will be an international leader in the effort to improve outcomes across the lifespan of critically ill patients with pediatric and congenital heart disease.
 The Data Coordinating and Analytic Center (DCC) for PC⁴ is housed within the Michigan Congenital Heart Outcomes Research and Discovery (M-CHORD) Program at The University of Michigan C.S.
 Mott Children’s Hospital.

 The DCC is responsible for communicating with participating sites, coordinating the efforts of our partnering vendors providing data collection capabilities and data feedback to the sites, developing and implementing risk adjustment models for benchmarking, and analyzing comprehensive registry and research data collected within PC⁴.
 These data will be used to examine variation in outcomes and practice patterns, generate new knowledge linking processes of care to outcomes, and identify best practices and opportunities for quality and efficiency improvement.

 The DCC will support participants in establishing quality improvement goals, conducting rigorous science, and in implementing evidenced-based practices.
 DCC personnel include a dedicated project coordinator, data manager, biostatistician, and quality improvement expert.
-Dr. Sara Pasquali is the Director of the Data Coordinating Center for PC⁴ and oversees the DCC functions.
+Dr. Kurt Schumacher is the Director of the Data Coordinating Center for PC⁴ and oversees the DCC functions

 PC⁴ will provide participating hospitals with: